PinkSoso/clinic-study-dropout-analysis/README.md

-# 💡 Leveraging AI for Faster and Efficient Clinical Trials with Focus on High Drop Rate - HEALTHCARE INDUSTRY
+# 💡 Leveraging AI for Faster and Efficient Clinical Trials with Focus on High Drop Rate - Healthcare Industry

-## 📘 Project Summary
+## 📘 Executive Summary

+Usibg SQL, Python and power BI i pulled orders status data from the database and created a dashboard to track though the funnel.
+After identifying that the largest revenue opportunities are to increase user interaction rate and completed login attempts, i recommend that the product team impleamnets a few adjustments that will lead to higher conversion
+1.
+2.
+3.

+## 🎯 Business Problem
 Clinical trials are a crucial step in the development of new drugs and medical treatments.
 However, one of the most significant challenges faced by researchers is the **high dropout rate** of participants before trial completion.
 This not only **delays research timelines**, but also **increases costs** and reduces the reliability of results.

 In this project, we explore how **AI and data analysis** can be used to: